Skip to content

 In scope today

-Registration, login/logout, email verification and password reset, Bearer and Cookie transports, JWT / database / Redis token strategies, guards, optional user CRUD, TOTP, OAuth login and account linking, rate limiting, hooks, configurable login identifier (email or username).
+Registration, login/logout, email verification and password reset, Bearer / cookie / API-key transports, JWT / database / Redis / API-key strategies, guards, role-derived permission authorization, optional user CRUD, TOTP, OAuth login and account linking, rate limiting, per-account password-login lockout, hooks, configurable login identifier (email or username).
 See Features on the home page.

 Explicitly out of scope (library core)